ImBIOS/hashnode-headless-starter-kit/CONTRIBUTING.md

 cd starter-kit

-pnpm install
+bun install

-pnpm run dev
+bun run dev
 ```

-<em> Note- Make sure to run `pnpm run dev` in the correct folder.
+<em> Note- Make sure to run `bun run dev` in the correct folder.
 You can find more instructions about it in the [README]( https://github.com/Hashnode/starter-kit/?tab=readme-ov-file#running-locally)</em>

 ## Resources

 To stay updated with latest updates of Hashnode, you can follow:

 - [Changelog](https://hashnode.com/changelog)
 - [Hashnode Discord Server](https://hshno.de/discord)